 In the 'Help me do it' investment profile you have more control than in the 'Do it for me' profile.
-You're able to choose the investment risk you're comfortable with (equity exposure) and target the retirement outcome that's right for you.
+You're able to target the retirement outcome that's right for you.

-Depending on what you choose you'll invest in our three portfolios (MAP1, MAP2 and MAP3), we'll then take care of automatically switching your investments to protect them the closer you get to retirement.
+Depending on what you choose, we'll take care of automatically switching your investments to protect them the closer you get to retirement.